Robert-zwr/eva-02.cpp/README.md

 ### TODO

 - [ ] Get the accuracy on the Imagenet-1K
-- [ ] support more EVA02-CLIP models
+- [ ] Support more EVA02-CLIP models
-- [ ] support 4-bit integer quantization
+- [ ] Support 4-bit integer quantization